Loyalsoldier/geoip/README.md

   - maxmindGeoLite2ASNCSV (Convert MaxMind GeoLite2 ASN CSV data to other formats)
   - maxmindGeoLite2CountryCSV (Convert MaxMind GeoLite2 country CSV data to other formats)
   - maxmindMMDB (Convert MaxMind mmdb database to other formats)
+  - mihomoMRS (Convert mihomo MRS data to other formats)
   - private (Convert LAN and private network CIDR to other formats)
   - singboxSRS (Convert sing-box SRS data to other formats)
   - stdin (Accept plaintext IP & CIDR from standard input, separated by newline)